Utica, Mississippi: Religion and society

 Utica is the location of the URJ Henry S. Jacobs Camp, organized by the Union for Reform Judaism and dating to when there were more Jews in smaller communities throughout the South.
-Most now live in larger urban areas with more professional opportunities.
+Many now live in larger urban areas with more professional opportunities.

 The town is home to several churches of various denominations, including the following on Main Street: Utica Baptist Church (founded in 1829 and affiliated with the Southern Baptist Convention), Utica Christian Church (Disciples of Christ), Utica United Methodist Church, and St. Peter's Missionary Baptist Church, a black Baptist church founded after the Civil War in 1867 by freedmen.
 Because black Baptists withdrew en masse from white Baptist churches across the South, St. Peter's was founded as a mission of the white Baptist church in Utica.
 Black Baptists soon founded independent state associations of their congregations and organized a national convention by the end of the century.
 There are several other houses of worship in the town proper, as well as others in the county nearby.